Prathamesh-Punde/bee-game/README.md

-# bee-game
+Simple Bird Game in C

-Simple Bird Game in C This project implements a basic 2D bird game using the C programming language and the Turbo C++ Graphics Library.
-Players control a bird, navigating it through vertical poles while avoiding collisions.
-The game features a scoring system that rewards players for successfully maneuvering through obstacles.
+The Simple Bird Game in C is a 2D game developed using the C programming language and the Turbo C++ Graphics Library.
+In this game, players control a bird navigating through obstacles, aiming to score points while avoiding collisions.

+Features
+User-Friendly Controls: Flap the bird using the spacebar.
+Dynamic Scoring: Earn points by successfully passing through poles.
+Game Over Logic: Clear feedback when the game ends, with an option to restart.
+Basic Graphics: Visual elements created using the Turbo C++ Graphics Library.

+*Prerequisites*
+Turbo C++ compiler with Graphics Library support.
+Basic knowledge of C programming.